melizalab/cr-pr-adults/README.md

 ### Acoustical environment statistics

 The amplitude statistics for the colony and pair settings are in the `zebf-social-acoustical-stats` dataset as CSV files.
 The texture statistics (McDermott and Simoncelli 2011) need to be calculated from the sample wave files.
-There are instructions in the `notebooks/acoustical-stats.ipynb` Jupyter notebook.
+There are instructions in the `notebooks/figure1_acoustical-stats.ipynb` Jupyter notebook.

 ## Behavior

-Preprocessing:

-1. Run `batch/retrieve_trials.sh < inputs/behavior_data.tbl` to retrieve trials for all of the included subjects.
-Saves the output to `build/*_trials.csv` files, one for each line in `inputs/behavior_data.tbl`
-2. Run `batch/ssm-pretraining.sh` to fit state-space models to the behavioral data.
-This can also be run on rivanna using `batch/ssm-pretraining.slurm`.
+The behavior trial data are in the `zebf-discrim-noise` dataset as CSV files.
+They were retrieved from our internal trial data on 2024-10-12 using the command `batch/retrieve_trials.sh < inputs/behavior_data.tbl`.
+The `retrieve_trials` script is retained in this code repository for reference but will not work from outside our internal network.

+The training data for an example bird is analyzed using a state space model.
+This model is fit using a separate script, `scripts/ssm-training.R`.
+Instructions for how to fit the model and code to generate the panels in Figure 2 are in the `notebooks/figure2_behavior-stats.ipynb` notebook.

 Analysis and figure generation are run in Jupyter notebooks.
 See `docs/installation.md` for instructions about setting this up.